loveencounterflow/webguy/README.md

     * Take care not to re-use the `descriptor` that was passed in without copying it.
 Instead, always use syntax like yield `{ key: 'foo', descriptor: { descriptor..., value: foo, } }` to prevent leakage of (most importantly) the `value` from one property to another.

+  * **`decorator`**: An optional function that will be called with an object `{ target, owner, key, descriptor, }` for **(1)** each found property and **(2)** each generated property, too.
+The `decorator` function may return `null` or `undefined` to indicate no change for the given property; otherwise, it should return an object that will be used (like `cfg.descriptor`) to *update* settings in the property's descriptor—in other words, the returned object needs only to mention those parts of the decorator that should be changed, and most commonly, an object like `{ value: 'helo', }` where only `value` is set will suffice.
+In case both `cfg.descriptor` and the return value of the `decorator` function mention the same descriptor settings, the ones returned by the latter (the `decorator` function) will overwrite those of the former (i.e. the decorator always has the last word).

 ## `time`